sudheer71/eks/kubernetes/vik/pod/README.md

 ## **Events**

-- **kubectl events** [Prints a table of the most important information about events.
-You can request events for a namespace, for all namespace, or filtered to only those pertaining to a specified resource.]
+- **kubectl events** [Prints a table of the most important information about events.].
+You can request events for a namespace, for all namespaces, or filter them to only those pertaining to a specified resource.
 - **kubectl events -n <namespace-name>**
 - kubectl get event | grep -i ErrImagePull